YoshikiHi/NaoScriptLesson/README.md

 # Supplement
 ## Install Choregraphe
-Please refer to the following,how to install Choregraphe. https://www.softbank.jp/robot/consumer/support/trouble/data/choregraphe/
+Please refer to the following,how to install Choregraphe.<br>
+https://www.softbank.jp/robot/consumer/support/trouble/data/choregraphe/

 ## API Information
-Please check the APIs and functions you want to use from the following. http://doc.aldebaran.com/2-1/naoqi/index.html
+Please check the APIs and functions you want to use from the following.<br>
+http://doc.aldebaran.com/2-1/naoqi/index.html